grommunio/admin-web/README.md

 ## Nginx config

-In order to get the correct configuration for production, create a config.json
+In order to get the correct configuration for production, create a config.json in `/usr/share/grammm/admin/webapp/config.json`

+Following props are available:

+### devMode

+For development, enables redux logger